uqam-fob/cdist/docs/src/man1/cdist.rst

     trigger command that will be added to cdist config;
     '``__cdist_preos_trigger http ...``' type is appended to initial manifest

-.. option:: -v, --verbose

-    Set log level to info, be more verbose

 .. option:: -y REMOTE_COPY, --remote-copy REMOTE_COPY